jdevfullstack-tutorials/java-create-jar-exe-file/README.md

 8. Now, you have the class file and the java file.
 It is ready for creating the Executable JAr File.

-## Creating the Executable JAR file
+## Creating The Executable JAR File
 Remember that Java is a high-level programming language and the creators of this language put some